We’re here to help. Let’s walk through it together.

 I can’t believe how much time I spent just trying to get our life insurance company on the phone.
 When I finally did, they told me it’s going to take at least three months to pay out his policy.
 It was the shock of my life.
 All the financial planning we did, that I was relying upon—well, I didn’t plan for this.
 I just didn’t have the time or energy to chase them down on the phone.
-When I reached out to a Care Specialist, everything was accelerated.
+When I reached out to a Care Manager, everything was accelerated.
 She contacted the insurance company for me, called them back day after day, and was able to cut that three months in half.
 After six weeks, they cut me a check.

 Getting mental health support she can trust